BOTTLING INTERNATIONAL LTD – TERMS AND CONDITIONS OF SUPPLY OF GOODS AND SERVICES

 (e) the Customer is subject of a change of control such that there is a transfer of, or change in, the beneficial ownership of more than 50% of the issued share capital of the Customer or the legal power to direct or cause the direction of the general management of the Customer.

-11.3 On termination of the Contract for any reason the Customer shall immediately pay to the Supplier all of the Supplier’s outstanding unpaid invoices and interest.
+13.3 On termination of the Contract for any reason the Customer shall immediately pay to the Supplier all of the Supplier’s outstanding un-disputed unpaid invoices and interest.
+For the avoidance of doubt, any disputed invoices must have been in dispute with valid rationale before the commencement of termination proceedings.

 (a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors (as applicable);